bridge in verona with view of towers in the background

 Have a lunch break.

 Ready for a lunch break?
-Check out the tasty regional dishes at Trattoria al Pompiere, or the bagels with an Italian twist at Bagel Road if you’re craving a taste of home.
+Check out the tasty regional dishes at Trattoria al Pompiere, or the bagels with an Italian twist at Bagel Road if you’re craving something different.

 If you’re looking for vegetarian dishes in a delightful location, cross the river to the northwestern bank and head to Ziga Bistrò.